t83714/magda/magda-dap-connector/README.md

     1. ~~`getJsonFirstClassOrganization(id: string)`~~
     1. ~~`searchFirstClassOrganizationsByTitle(...)`~~
     1. ~~`getJsonDatasetPublisher(...)`~~
-1. `getJsonDatasets(): AsyncPage<any[]>` function returns an AsyncPage, which carries all datasets collected recursivly from a given dataset such as `https://data.csiro.au/dap/ws/v2/collections.json`.
+1. `getJsonDatasets(): AsyncPage<any[]>` function returns an AsyncPage, which carries datasets collected recursivly page by page from a given url such as `https://data.csiro.au/dap/ws/v2/collections.json` ? (still unclear how the recursive call works).
 It uses the `packageSearch(...) ` function to create a AsyncPage object as an entry point.

 1. `getJsonDatasets()` will call `packageSearch()`, and `packageSearch()` will return a AsyncPage with `requestPackageSearchPage()` as its requestNextPage function, which performs specific data retrieving job.
 1. For Ckan data, `requestPackageSearchPage()` could return datasets including all attributes such as distribution.
 However, for Dap, this function could only return datasets with only some key information, but miss some important attributes which will used to collect distributions later.